delvatt/gitops-release/README.md

 ```
 to update content of "myServiceImageTag" with git-ref value.

-To target a specifc branch in the infra as a code repositoy, just add the branch name as parameter, just like this:
+Alternatively, you can specify the base branch in the infra as code repository to be checked out:
 ```
       - name: update gitops
         uses: delvatt/gitops-release@v7